bos/stanford-cs240h/notes/l5/concurrency.md

 * Note we don't call `unmask` in parent thread
     * `loop` will sleep on `takeMVar`, which implicitly unmasks
-    * Unmask while sleeping is almost always what you want, but can avoid with [uninterruptibleMask](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Exception.html#v:uninterruptibleMask)
+    * Unmask while sleeping is generally what you want, but can avoid with [uninterruptibleMask](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Exception.html#v:uninterruptibleMask)

 # The [`bracket`] function